 KATHLEEN C. STONE is a lawyer focusing on business and commercial litigation.
 Formerly a partner in a large law firm and in-house counsel in a bank subsidiary, she now maintains a solo practice.
 She has taught courses on American law in several countries – Slovenia, Bulgaria and the Czech Republic – with the goal of fostering respect for the rule of law in all societies and increasing foreign understanding of the American system.
 She is a hearing officer for the Board of Bar Overseers, the regulatory body for Massachusetts lawyers.
 Elected to the Mass Humanities board in 2011, Kathleen also serves as a trustee of the Benjamin Franklin Institute of Technology, a private two-year college in Boston.
 She is the immediate past president of The Boston Club, a member organization devoted to advancing women’s leadership, and previously was elected to the Council of the Boston Bar Association where she also co-chaired the Solo and Small Firm Section.
 Kathleen earned her BA at Oberlin College, with a major in art history, and her JD at Boston University.
 She was elected in 2011.

 BIANCA SIGH WARD is a young professional with unique insight into the Boston art community.
 After working at the Museum of Fine Arts, Boston, (MFA) raising corporate funds for the institution she went on to the School of the Museum of Fine Arts (SMFA) to work with emerging artists where her passion for relationship building grew.
 She currently works as a Paralegal at the firm of Nystrom Beckman & Paris LLP in Boston’s Fan Pier and serves on the PAC Board at Mass Equality.
 Bianca graduated from Bowdoin College in 2006 with a Bachelor’s degree in Art History.
-She currently resides in Beacon Hill with her boyfriend, John.
+She currently resides in Beacon Hill with her husband, John.

 G. PERRY WU is a Managing Counsel in the Legal Department at Framingham-based Staples, Inc., where he advises company executives and employees on the resolution of commercial litigation matters.
 Before joining Staples, Perry practiced in the litigation departments of Day, Berry & Howard (now Day Pitney LLP) and Hale and Dorr LLP (now Wilmer Cutler Pickering Hale and Dorr LLP).
 Perry received his A.B. from Harvard College and his J.D. from Columbia University School of Law.
 He is a former President of the Asian-American Lawyers Association of Massachusetts (AALAM) and now serves as an AALAM Director and as Co-Chair of the AALAM Endorsements Committee.
 He is also currently serving as the Assistant Clerk of the Staples Foundation for Learning.
 Perry was appointed by Governor Patrick in 2008.